Pachucas: In the Southwest

-In Arizona Pre-WWII

-Early Pachucas/os pre-WWII were not recognized for their actions or their looks but rather their language.
-Their use of calo was the main signifier for them as Cumming states that the "early Pachuco identity was manifested in linguistic practice."
-Pre-WWII Pachucas dressed the same as their peers, the main signifiers being tall hairstyles such as the "pompadour" or high rolls in which, much like the Pachucas of Los Angeles, they often hid knives.
-Unlike their later Los Angeles counterparts, Tucson Pachucas did not seem to take to gang life other than simply being aggressive- as shown from their motto 'no dejarse' which "describes a strategy of not allowing oneself to be treated unfairly or badly"- and hanging out in groups with their friends.
-The real difference was the tattoo of a small cross that Pachucas often wore clearly distinguishing them from their Los Angeles counterparts.
+Early Pachucas/os were not recognized for their actions or their looks but rather their language.
+Their use of caló was the main signifier for them, as Cumming states that "early Pachuco identity was manifested in linguistic practice."
+Pachucas dressed the same as their peers, the main signifiers being tall hairstyles such as the "pompadour" or high rolls in which, much like the Pachucas of Los Angeles, they often hid knives.
+Unlike their later Los Angeles counterparts, Tucson Pachucas did not take to gang life other than simply being aggressive - as shown from their motto, 'no dejarse', which "describes a strategy of not allowing oneself to be treated unfairly or badly"- and hanging out in groups with their friends.

-Style

-After WWII the Tucson Pachucas style evolved with the times.
-They still spoke caló, wore tattoos, put their hair up high, wore short skirts, a "blouse and the oxford shoes, black and white, with the white socks", bell bottoms and hip-huggers.
-They teased their hair up higher into a beehive, they wore heavy makeup, and continued to hang out in club-like "gangs" which they gave names like "Copper Queens".
-They continued to use 'no dejarse' as their motto and portray a "tough" demeanor.

-Lifestyle

-As for lifestyle choices most Pachucas would party or cruise with their male counterparts.
-Most of the teenagers within the Pachuco culture would drive fast cars and drink alcohol.
-While only some were able to attend house parties that were not chaperoned, Pachucas would rarely be seen at one of those unchaperoned house parties.
-The women were never able to attend parties due to the strict rules set by their families and overall community.
-Teenagers would drive over and hang out with friends while they drank alcohol and played the guitar.
-Roughly any fights broke out, their time together during these parties was to just be together and have fun.
-On accounts they would drink in the desert, and the girls would accompany guys in their cars for parties to impress other individuals.